SomedudeX/py-calculator/README.md

 - Download and extract the file
 - Double-click on Setup.tool and follow the instructions

-#### Linux -

-- Download and extract the file
-- Run Setup.sh in the command line and follow the instructions

 #### Windows -

 - Install Python 3